D. C. F. Moodie: South Australia

+The Portonion newspaper

 Moodie founded the weekly newspaper The Portonian (1871 – May 1879) as a forum for news about Port Adelaide, but much of the paper's content was devoted to criticising the Parliament, the Governor and just about any other authority figure.
 His racy, vigorous style of writing won for the paper a large and loyal circulation.
 He employed a talented cartoonist in "Cerberus" (John Eden Savill, better known as a racehorse owner), and journalist Spencer Skipper, who later, as "Hugh Kalyptus", gained fame for his satirical column "Echoes and Re-Echoes".
-M He contributed news items from South Africa, in particular the Anglo-Zulu War early in 1879.
-Portonian ceased without notice in May 1879.
+Moodie contributed news items from South Africa, in particular the Anglo-Zulu War early in 1879.

-Moodie was not one to settle down however, and publication of The Portonian in the last years became intermittent and ceased entirely in May 1879 without announcement or apology.
-Savill's political cartoons had almost completely disappeared; in their place were works by W. Wyburd and W. Pyndar Willis.
 The Portonian was printed by Webb, Vardon & Pritchard, and the artwork lithographed by the firm of Penman & Galbraith.

+In its last few years, The Portonian became intermittent and ceased entirely in May 1879 without announcement or apology.
+Savill's political cartoons had almost completely disappeared and in their place were works by W. Wyburd and W. Pyndar Willis.

 Other satiric newspapers of the period in Adelaide were: